 Answer: The Gemara (Berachos 4b; 9b; 42a) writes that one should ensure to make no interruption between the berachos after shema and the amida, especially during shacharis (Rashi Berachos 4b).
-One who is particular to do so will be protected that day from harm (See Shulchan Aruch OC 66:8; 111:1; 236:2).
+One who is particular to do so will be protected that day from harm.

-While the Shulchan Aruch (OC 66:7; 111:1) writes that one shouldn’t answer amen to go’al yisrael as it is a hefsek, unnecessary interruption, the Rema doesn’t consider it to be a hefsek and writes that one should answer amen to the chazzan’s beracha.
+The Shulchan Aruch (OC 66:7; 111:1; 236:2) writes that one should not make any hefsek, unnecessary interruption between go’al yisrael and the amida.
+Therefore, one must not answer amen.
+However, the Rema quotes the Tur (OC 66) who does not consider it to be a hefsek and writes that one should answer amen to the chazzan’s beracha.
 The Aruch Hashulchan (OC 66:14) writes that the minhag is to follow the Shulchan Aruch and avoid saying amen.

-In order to avoid this questionable safek, the Aruch Hashulchan (OC 66:15) and Mishnah Berura (66:35) write that one should aim to finish the beracha of go’al yisrael together with the chazzan, thereby exempting oneself from responding at all.
+In order to avoid this safek, the Aruch Hashulchan (OC 66:15) and Mishna Berura (66:35) write that one should aim to finish the beracha of go’al yisrael together with the chazzan, thereby exempting oneself from responding at all.